Install {scMitoMut} from Biocondcutor:

 6.2 P value heatmap

-The p-value heatmap shows the adjusted p-value of each cell for each locus.
-The order of the cells and loci is determined by the mutation status.
+The p-value heatmap illustrates the adjusted p-values for each cell corresponding to each locus.
+The arrangement of the cells and loci is based on their binary mutation status.

 ## p value heatmap